What next?

 - Talk to your employer or pension provider

-For most people, saving into your workplace pension after you’re automatically enrolled should mean you can expect somewhere between a minimum and moderate standard of living.
+For most people, saving into your workplace pension after you’re automatically enrolled should mean you can expect somewhere between a Minimum and Moderate standard of living.
 If you’re self-employed, you can still contribute to a pension.

 Your employer or pension provider can give you more information about how much you’re paying in from your own salary, how much your employer is contributing and how much the government is contributing through tax relief.